AdobeDocs/workfront.it-IT/help/quicksilver/planning/architecture/create-workspaces.md

 * Creare più aree di lavoro utilizzando un bundle di modelli per più aree di lavoro basato sulle best practice

-  Per informazioni, vedere la sezione [Creare più aree di lavoro utilizzando un bundle di modelli multisfera &#x200B;](#create-multiple-workspaces-using-a-best-practice-multi-workspace-template-bundle) basato su best practice in questo articolo
+  Per informazioni, vedere la sezione [Creare più aree di lavoro utilizzando un bundle di modelli multisfera ](#create-multiple-workspaces-using-a-best-practice-multi-workspace-template-bundle) basato su best practice in questo articolo

   >[!TIP]
   >
-  >È possibile creare più aree di lavoro contemporaneamente solo utilizzando il bundle di modelli best practice.
+  >You can create multiple workspaces at one time only when you use the best-practice template bundle.

-### Creare un’area di lavoro da zero o da un modello
+### Create a workspace from scratch or from a template

 {{step1-to-planning}}